edgelesssys/constellation/docs/docs/reference/cli.md

 * [recover](#constellation-recover): Recover a completely stopped Constellation cluster
 * [terminate](#constellation-terminate): Terminate a Constellation cluster
 * [version](#constellation-version): Display version of this CLI
+* [iam](#constellation-iam): Work with the IAM configuration on your cloud provider
+  * [create](#constellation-iam-create): Create IAM configuration on a cloud platform for your Constellation cluster
+    * [aws](#constellation-iam-create-aws): Create IAM configuration on AWS for your Constellation cluster
+    * [azure](#constellation-iam-create-azure): Create IAM configuration on Microsoft Azure for your Constellation cluster
+    * [gcp](#constellation-iam-create-gcp): Create IAM configuration on GCP for your Constellation cluster

 ## constellation config